Cesky Krumlov- 2 nights and last stop in Czech Republic

 As I headed home, the last rays of sun were catching the top of the castle tower.
 Yay, I was up there!

 I was so pleased that I could access all the courtyards and gardens without paying an entry fee.
 That was only for the interior tours.
-Getting up close and personal to the Cloak Bridge was really special.
-By the time I got back there about two hours later, you could hardly move.
+Getting up close and personal to the Cloak Bridge was really special and I was nearly alone there. .
+By the time I got back about two hours later, you could hardly move.
 A guide was trying to get through.
 I suggested she needed a whistle.
 ‘A bomb perhaps’ was her reply, with a grin.

 How serene it all looked.
 I’m sure it wasn’t always that way.